 The video should be oriented to the platform as well.
 Remember that people are not generally on YouTube to buy, they want to learn or be entertained.
 That same mantra applies to ads.
 Educational ads that are relevant to the keywords and the business as well as ads that incorporate the human connection through testimonials tend to be successful.

 There are also other types of advertising available on YouTube.
 For example, you can create interactive videos through CTA overlays.
 The overlay can contain links back to your website, making it easy for interested parties to engage more directly with your brand.
 Adding rich snippets to your video can help with indexing and ranking.

-Finally, YouTube has the potential to impact your rankings in search if you do YouTube SEO properly.
+Finally, YouTube SEO has the potential to impact your rankings in search if you do video SEO properly.
 Google owns YouTube and often displays videos in relevant search results.
-Although video rich snippets have largely been eliminated from brand platforms, for relevant queries, they do appear with YouTube results.
-A well-ranked video can help to increase exposure even in standard SERPs.
+Although video SEO rich snippets have largely been eliminated from brand platforms, for relevant queries, they do appear with YouTube results.
+A well-ranked video and well done YouTube SEO can help to increase exposure even in standard SERPs.

 Making your YouTube channel a success